One million people with Alzheimer’s or a related dementia live alone.

 Persons living with dementia, caregivers, administrators and staff from care communities, Alzheimer/dementia care providers, dementia friendly community leaders, health care systems, elder abuse prevention efforts, elder care managers and attorneys, hospital emergency department staff and organizations directing care systems for persons dually eligible for Medicare and Medicaid.

 About the Convener

-Splaine Consulting (www.splaineconsulting.com) specializes in policy and advocacy consulting on health, public health and long-term care issues at the local, state, US and international levels.
+Cognitive Solutions LLC, a sister company of Splaine Consulting (www.splaineconsulting.com), specializes in policy and advocacy consulting on health, public health and long-term care issues at the local, state, US and international levels.
 Our firm focuses on helping clients to secure their policy objectives and measurably improve their organization for the long term.
 Through advocate training, we transform the passion of professionals and cause champions into strong grassroots advocacy networks, and our policy analysis work drives advocates to achieve definable and winnable policy solutions.